 Buctril is a contact herbicide that provides effective postemergence control of annual broadleaf weeds in corn.
 Buctril should be applied to weeds that are 2 to 6 inches tall.
 The corn can be treated when it is in the 3-leaf stage or greater in size.
-Refer to the label for further use instructions and precautions.
+Buctril plus Atrazine can be used to broaden the spectrum of weed control and provide a soil residual effect.
+Buctril is also approved for tank mix use with 2,4-D. Refer to the label for further use instructions and precautions.